Health Claims Substantiation

 US District Court (New Jersey) Dismisses PFAS Consumer Suit Against Band-Aid For Lack Of Standing

-A US Federal Court dismissed a consumer class action alleging PFAS contamination in Band-Aid products, citing a lack of concrete injury or specific misrepresentation.
-The decision sets a high bar for PFAS-related "benefit of the bargain" claims, suggesting that general safety marketing is insufficient to establish legal standing without evidence of actual harm.
+A US Federal Court dismissed a consumer class action alleging PFAS contamination in bandages due to a lack of concrete injury or specific misrepresentation.
+This ruling reinforces a high evidentiary bar for PFAS litigation based on general safety marketing and economic loss theories without proof of actual harm.

 lexology.comUnited StatesUnited States